 Note: This module originally included many geomechanics options.
 These have been moved to the Geomechanics and 1D Geomechanical Earth Model tabs to keep make each of the modules more focused.

 In Danomics Petrophysics Insights users are guided through a workflow that walks them through a number of modules.
 These modules are located via a dropdown menu at the top center of the window.
 The modules are listed in the order in which a user should ideally proceed through a project.
 However, this order is not strictly enforced and the user can start at any module and can seamlessly move both forward and back through the modules.
-This help article will focus on the Pore Pressure and Geomechanics module.
+This help article will focus on the Pore Pressure module.

 Method Parameters and Criteria

 The user has options for entering the hydrostatic and lithostatic pressure gradients.
 Lithostatic will preferably be calculated from the density curve if available.
 These two curves are useful calibration points and are displayed in the pressure track.